Please Note: AnimeMidwest has been moved to 2021.

 Two years ago the event had lines at registration that were two hours long, but now that’s under control.

-Most of the lines, except autograph lines, are pretty short.
+Most of the lines, except autograph lines, are pretty short, thankfully.

 Autographs for the most famous voice actors can still be quite a wait though.

-The Anime Convention is the perfect size where most of the events are pretty easy to get into, with lines rarely more than an hour long.
+Anime Midwest is the perfect size where most of the events are pretty easy to get into, with lines rarely more than an hour long.

 Lines at the late-night dances and cosplay contests are growing every year, so I recommend you get in line for them early.